 - Improved liver regeneration after 40% of the experimental resection (in mixed race dogs).
-The control and doses of red ginseng 250 mg / kg, respectively, were compared.
+The control and doses of red ginseng 250mg / kg, respectively, were compared.
 500mg / kg per day orally on days -1 to 7 due to surgery.
-Administration of red ginseng was reported to increase the rate of liver regeneration compared to control by about 25%, which was statistically significant at P = 0.05 for the total number of 15 animals.
-There was no difference between 250 mg / kg and 500 mg / kg.
+Administration of red ginseng has increased the rate of liver regeneration compared to control by about 25%, which was statistically significant at the level of P = 0.05 due to the total number of 15 animals.
+There was no difference between 250 mg / kg and 500 mg / kg dosing.
 Red ginseng also had a cytoprotective effect in the histological observation of regenerating liver. ( Kwon2003ekr ) [ cytoprotective , other]

-- Red ginseng, respectively.
-Its total saponin extract has greatly accelerated capillary regeneration (gel tubes in vitro ) from the human umbilical vein endothelium.
-Compared to control, the concentration of total 1 g / ml red ginseng saponin extract accelerated capillary growth by about 20%, a concentration of about 10μg / ml by about 100% and a concentration of 100μg / ml by more than 300%.
-Total.
-Red ginseng saponins increased secretion of tissue plasminogen activator (tPA) and decreased plasminogen activator inhibitor (PAI) levels.
-Overall, red ginseng saponin only increased slightly the proliferation of endothelial cells, but increased their rate of migration in proportion to the dose, at a dose of 100μg / ml to 3 fold, thereby similar to that of fibroblast growth factor (FGF).
+- Red ginseng, respectively. its total saponin extract significantly accelerated capillary regeneration ( in-vitro gel tubes) from the human umbilical vein endothelium.
+Compared to the control, the concentration of total saponin extract of red ginseng 1 μg / ml accelerated capillary growth by about 20%, a concentration of 10 μg / ml by about 100% and a concentration of 100 μg / ml by more than 300%.
+Total. red ginseng saponins increased secretion of tissue plasminogen activator (tPA) and decreased plasminogen activator inhibitor (PAI) levels.
+Overall, red ginseng saponin only increased slightly the proliferation of endothelial cells, but increased the rate of their migrations in proportion to the dose, at a dose of 100μg / ml to 3 fold, thereby similar to that of fibroblast growth factor (FGF).
 Overall, red ginseng saponin further significantly improved the healing of skin lesions in diabetic rats - increasing the mechanical strength of the joint and the frequency of newly formed capillaries in the healing tissue. ( Morisaki1995mae ) [ cardiovascular, diabetes, other ]